wiilki/my-personal-portfolio-wk/README.md

 ## Description

 I created this project to display my portfolio in my own unique way.
 I wanted to use my knowledge of flexbox, media queries and various other CSS variables to showcase my previous projects.
-I'd like to keep updating this page as I progress through bootcamp.
+I will keep updating this page as I progress through bootcamp.

 ## Installation